syncfusion-content/flutter-docs/Flutter/calendar/callbacks.md

 {% endhighlight %}
 {% endtabs %}

+>**NOTE**
+* When tapped the recurrence appointment, then the return appointment details will be appointment type.

 ## Long press callback
 The [onLongPress](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/onLongPress.html) callback called whenever the `SfCalendar` elements long pressed on view.